 ❑ Transfer SPG Points to American AAdvantage.
 Starwood Preferred Guest has extended its offer of 20% bonus points on transfers to American AAdvantage miles to August 31, 2015.
-This is great news if you’re looking to take advantage of this lucrative promotion, since it can be stacked with the 5,000 point bonus that is normally paid out on transfers of at least 20,000 points.
+This is great news if you’re looking to take advantage of this lucrative promotion.
+It can be stacked with the 5,000 point bonus that is normally paid out on transfers of at least 20,000 points.
 During this promotion, you can generate a total of 30,000 AAdvantage miles per 20,000 Starpoints transferred.
-I don’t know about you but having recently spent most of my AAdvantage miles on five Business/First class tickets to Asia, this is a great opportunity to recoup some of those miles.
+I don’t know about you, but having recently spent most of my AAdvantage miles on five Business/First class tickets to Asia, this is a great opportunity to recoup some of those miles.

 ❑ Start Redeeming Arrival Miles for Travel Charges Under $100.
 There was some speculation last month, which has since been confirmed via mailings sent out by Barclays, that the Barclay Arrival Plus card would undergo a series of negative changes in the fall.
-Starting in November, Barclay will impose a 10,000 mile minimum for travel redemptions as well as decrease the travel redemption rebate from 10% to 5%.
-If you recently charged any eligible travel expenses to your Arrival Plus World Elite Mastercard, you should work on knocking off those charges before the deadline or risk not being able to redeem Arrival miles for them at all.
+Starting in November, Barclay will impose a 10,000 mile minimum for travel redemptions and decrease the rebate from 10% to 5%.
+If you recently charged any eligible travel expenses to your Arrival Plus World Elite Mastercard, you should knock off those charges before the deadline or risk not being able to redeem Arrival miles for them at all.

 ❑ Hotel Website and Mobile Booking Bonuses.
 There’s no easier way to earn extra points on hotel bookings than to book a stay online or through a mobile app during a promotion.
 Lucky for us, both Hyatt and Club Carlson are offering bonus points for using their mobile apps.
 Through September 27, 2015 Club Carlson members will earn 2,000 bonus Gold Points per night for using either the website or mobile app for hotel bookings.
 Hyatt is a bit less generous (likely since their award chart isn’t suffering from the same level of inflation as Club Carlson’s): Gold Passport members who stay by September 30, 2015 earn 500 bonus points on bookings made through the Hyatt website or app.